Kraigie/nostrum/docs/static/Intro.md

  all caching done internally, in lieu of sending dispatch events to the processes you specify.
 For more information see [creating custom consumers](consumers.html).
  Defaults to `false`.
+ - `request_guild_members` - This will perform member chunking to retrieve a complete list of members for all guilds.
+This will increase start up time and memory usage by quite a bit.
+ Defaults to `false`.

 By default, Nostrum logs a lot of data using `Logger`.
 If you want to ignore Logger debug data, include the following: